kurtreyn/instagram-clone-react-native/README.md

 - Create new screen: LoginScreen in screens folder
 - Create new component in new subfolder: LoginForm in components/loginScreen
 - Install: email-validator

+## Part 8

+Build Signup

+- Create new screen: SignupScreen in screens folder
+- Create new component in new subfolder: SignupForm in components/signupScreen